wolfSSL/wolfssl/README.md

 # Notes - Please read

 ## Note 1
 ```
-CyaSSL now needs all examples and tests to be run from the CyaSSL home
+wolfSSL now needs all examples and tests to be run from the wolfSSL home
 directory.
 This is because it finds certs and keys from ./certs/.
 Trying to
 maintain the ability to run each program from its own directory, the testsuite
 directory, the main directory (for make check/test), and for the various